Homeschooling in Colorado

 Scroll down for information on State-wide organizations and lists of programs (sorted by county) available for homeschoolers.

-File a Notice of Intent to homeschool in Colorado (NOI), with any school district in the state at least 14 days prior to starting homeschooling.
+For children 6 years old and above as of August 1 of each school year, file a Notice of Intent to homeschool in Colorado (NOI), with any school district in the state at least 14 days prior to starting homeschooling.
 You can find step by step instructions and a letter template here.

 Testing or an evaluation must be completed in grades 3, 5, 7, 9, & 11.
 Test results must be sent to the School District that received the NOI.
 Students must perform higher than the bottom 13% in order to continue homeschooling.

 The following items must be kept on file at home: attendance, test and evaluation results, and vaccination records.

 It is HIGHLY recommended that when you file your NOI that you keep copies of everything you send, and send it certified mail so that you have a receipt of delivery.